 The second occupancy profile comprises a retired couple.

-The household profiles contains data about the desired temperatures and heating schedules for each room in the house, the thermal efficiency of doors and windows, such as single and double glazing, and the hot water consumption details for occupants.
+The household profiles contain data about the desired temperatures and heating schedules for each room in the house, occupancy and appliance heat gains, openings of doors and windows and the hot water consumption details for occupants.

 The house modelled by HED is assumed to have a fully electric heating system, so the direct electric hot water option was chosen to evaluate: